 The amaZioni stick together.
 This is one of their greatest strengths.

-All over southern Africa, Zionist university students have formed on-campus groups to support each other, hold services and prayer meetings, and weather the challenges of attending secular universities.
+All over Southern Africa, Zionist university students have formed on-campus groups to support each other, hold services, prayer meetings, and weather the challenges of attending secular universities.

 These groups are good news.
 They show initiative, and provide a place for Zionists to get together and keep the faith.
 Some of the groups are tied to ATEZ (Association For Tertiary Zion Students), which provides a broader governance structure, but bottom line: they are their own leaders.
 This independence—while an overall positive—can mean a lack of resources or mentorship, and the students crave truth.

-The hand of providence laid inroads for Intervarsity veteran Kit Tischler to connect with some of these campus groups and provide them with Bible commentaries, resources, training and mentoring, and all-around comradery.
+The hand of providence laid inroads for InterVarsity veteran Kit Tischler to connect with some of these campus groups and provide them with Bible commentaries, resources, training, mentoring, and all-around comradery.

 Kit hasn’t taken over leadership of these groups.
 He views his role as coming alongside to support the students in their desire for truth.

 In the wake of Apartheid, a phase in South Africa known as “Born Free,” students have access to resources and opportunities unknown to the generations before them.
 They can get a good education.
 They can pursue their dreams.
 In this mindset, young amaZioni are hungry for spiritual knowledge of their own.
-They honor their parents’ faith, but they want to know and believe and practice Christianity for themselves.
+They honor their parents’ faith, but they want to know, believe, and practice Christianity for themselves.

-Through these students, to see the restoration of the family unit in southern Africa.
+Through these students, see restoration of family units in Southern Africa.
 Healthy families mean a healthy society.
 People with community and financial skills, solid family values, and a passion for Jesus can have a powerful influence in the whole of South Africa.
 What a privilege it is for ZEMA to be a part of this transformational movement.